SMOKING ON SCREEN KILLS IN REAL LIFE:

 Pediatricians call it the #1 media risk for kids.
 Hollywood calls it business as usual.

-Throughout the 20th Century, the US movie and tobacco industries collaborated commercially to push cigarette smoking and tobacco brands.
-Today, exported worldwide, Hollywood's toxic films are spreading tobacco addiction, disease and death to the largest generation in history.
-If current trends continue, tobacco will kill a billion women and men around the world in the 21st Century.
+Throughout the 20th Century, the US movie and tobacco industries collaborated commercially to push smoking and tobacco brands.
+Today, Hollywood's toxic films are exported worldwide.
+They're spreading tobacco addiction, disease and death to the largest generation of kids in history.

 The single most powerful action you can take to protect kids worldwide?

 Major US movie studios can use their own voluntary rating system to keep smoking out of future youth-rated movies (G, PG and PG-13).
 No government action is required!
 The U.S. Centers for Disease Control reported in 2014 that the R-rating would keep 3.2 million American kids from starting to smoke and save a million lives in this generation.
 It's a policy endorsed by the World Health Organization, US public health agencies, and national health groups including the American Heart Association, American Lung Association, and American Medical Association.